dashengz/project-bestnote/README.md

 # project-bestnote
+### Project Description:
 Final Project for Java OOP II course at Teachers College, Columbia University

+This app is a simple cloud-sync note-taking app.
+It uses Parse Android API to save user data.

+The picture notes are captured using the system camera app and are saved locally.

+### How to Use:
+Set up a project in Parse.com and paste your applicationId and clientId into:

+/app/src/main/java/edu/columbia/jonathan/project_bestnote/ **MyApplication**

+`Parse.initialize(this, "applicationId", "clientId");`

 ### Screenshots of the app:
 Log-In Page: